Benjamin-Nyakambangwe/Link-Marketplace/SUPABASE_SETUP_GUIDE.md

 4. Set up database tables for your marketplace data
 5. Configure user permissions for different features

-The authentication system is now ready to power your link marketplace! 🚀
+The authentication system is now ready to power your Click Optima! 🚀